-- How would they provide future solutions based on current inputs?
+- Provide future solutions based on current inputs?

 Top Data Science Applications